meranti-web3/meranti/src/blog/2023-09-22-tezos-sbt-part1.md

 This contract will be implemented using the [JsLIGO](https://ligolang.org/?lang=jsligo) syntax and we'll be following the [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) standard.

 Unlike with Ethereum where we were able to inherit from a standard implementation from OpenZeppelin, this time we'll build it from scratch as I wasn't able to find an implementation easy enough to just reuse.
-This is fine as it will give us an opportunity to conduct an in-depth study on how to write an FA2 Smart Contract.
+This is fine as it will give us an opportunity to conduct an in-depth study on how to write an FA2 smart contract.

 ## About FA2